ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_inventory.rst

 Inventories in INI or YAML format
 =================================

-You can create inventories in either `INI` files or in YAML.
+You can create inventories in either `INI` files or in `YAML`.

 In most cases, such as the example in the preceding steps, `INI` files are straightforward and easy to read for a small number of managed nodes.

-Creating an inventory in YAML format becomes a sensible option as the number of managed nodes increases.
+Creating an inventory in `YAML` format becomes a sensible option as the number of managed nodes increases.
 For example, the following is an equivalent of the ``inventory.ini`` that declares unique names for managed nodes and uses the ``ansible_host`` field:

 .. literalinclude:: yaml/inventory_example_vms.yaml